rootXero/CoT-Wiki/pages/*Blueprint Style Guide*.md

-***Policy note:*** *Approaching the Tech Lead for assistance on a Blueprint that does not follow this style guide will result in a reprimand and a refusal of aid until the stylistic expectations have been met.*
+***Policy note:*** *Approaching the Tech Lead for assistance on a Blueprint that does not follow this style guide will result in a reprimand and a refusal of aid until the stye conventions have been met.*

 # Naming Conventions